BlueCannonBall/fproc/README.md

 `fproc` has a GitHub action which automatically builds the daemon, CLI, and GUI whenever `fproc` is updated. `fproc` can be installed from GitHub Actions by downloading the latest build artifacts and running the install script bundled with the artifacts.

-## Installing the JavaScript framework
+## Installing the JavaScript library

 Go to https://github.com/BlueCannonBall/fproc/tree/main/fprocjs